int pmNewContext(int type , const char * name );

 In the case where type is PM_CONTEXT_LOCAL , name is ignored, and the context uses a standalone connection to the PMDA methods used by pmcd (1).
 When this type of context is used, the range of accessible performance metrics is constrained to those from the operating system, and optionally the ``proc'', ``sample'' and ``ib'' PMDAs.

 In the case where type is PM_CONTEXT_HOST , additional flags can be added to the type to indicate if the connection to pmcd (1) should be encrypted ( PM_CTXFLAG_SECURE ), deferred ( PM_CTXFLAG_SHALLOW ) and if the file descriptor used to communicate with pmcd (1), should not be shared across contexts ( PM_CTXFLAG_EXCLUSIVE ).
-The PM_CTXFLAG_SHALLOW flag is now deprecated and ignored.
+Both the PM_CTXFLAG_SHALLOW and PM_CTXFLAG_EXCLUSIVE flags are now deprecated and ignored.

 The initial instance profile is set up to select all instances in all instance domains.
 In the case of a set of archives, the initial collection time is also set to zero, so that an initial pmFetch (3) will result in the earliest set of metrics being returned from the set of archives.